-But the biggest problems face companies—and communities—that pick up and sort household waste.
+But the biggest problems face companies—and communities—that pick up and sort household.
 Approximately 60 curbside programs were canceled in 2017, “with even more drop-off site closures and material limitations,” says Waste Dive, a newsletter about the waste industry.
-(The newsletter does note that some dropped programs have come back.)
+(The newsletter does note some programs that had been dropped have come back.)

 Wild horses and burros range throughout the public grasslands of the United States.
-With few predators, they face starvation or dehydration, as about 90,000 animals attempt to live on dry lands that can sustain fewer than a third of that.
+With few predators, they face starvation or dehydration, as 90,000 animals attempt to live on dry lands that can sustain fewer than a third of that number.

 PERC, the Property and Environment Research Center, has developed a possible solution, one that has now been adopted by the Bureau of Land Management, which oversees those lands.
 It is an incentive-based plan that pays individuals to adopt horses.

-A new video by PERC (the Property and Environment Research Center) describes how trophy hunting in Coutada 11, a million-acre area in Mozambique, has brought back its wildlife.
-Devastated by a civil war that ended in 1992, Mozambique lost most of its wildlife, especially large animals such as lions and leopards As part of the recovery from the war, the Mozambique government began leasing its game reserves to private businesses.
+A new video by PERC (the Property and Environment Research Center) describes how trophy hunting in Coutada 11, an area in Mozambique that extends almost 500,000 acres, has brought back its wildlife.
+Devastated by a civil war that ended in 1992, Mozambique lost most of its wildlife, especially large animals such as lions and elephants.
+As part of the recovery from the war, the Mozambique government began leasing its game reserves to private businesses.

-In 1994 Mark Haldane, who runs an African safari business in South Africa and Botswana visited Coutada 11, an area in the Zambesi River delta.
+In 1994 Mark Haldane, who runs an African safari business in South Africa and Botswana visited Coutada 11, which is in the Zambesi River delta.
 “It was absolutely beautiful,” he says in the video.
 “The problem was they had hardly any animals.”

 Using funds from his existing business, Haldane began building up wildlife again.
 The key was to involve the local community.
 The company built a clinic and a school and regularly provides meat from hunting.
 It also hired former poachers as salaried anti-poachers.

-The biggest threat to protecting the animals, says Haldane, is proposed laws that would ban the importation of trophy animals such as elephants and lions into the U.S. and other countries, “If you take those species out of the equation many of those operations become unviable,” he says, and other species enter a “downward spiral” The video includes examples of success in African wildlife
+The biggest threat to protecting the animals, says Haldane, is proposed laws that would ban the importation of trophy animals such as elephants and lions into the U.S. and other countries.

 In three recent articles by Waste Dive, an online newspaper that covers the waste-and-recovery industry, this picture emerges: